unep-grid/mapx-documentation/docs/legal-notices/privacy-policy.rst

 Privacy policy
 ==============

-**Last Updated: 30 January 2025**
+**Last Updated: 17 March 2025**

-MapX is a platform developed and maintained by GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.
+MapX is a platform developed and maintained by the GRID-Geneva unit of the University of Geneva (hereinafter UNIGE/GRID) to support environmental decision-making by transforming data into actionable information.
+Throughout this document, 'we,' 'our,' or 'us' refers to UNIGE/GRID.

-This **Privacy policy** explains how GRID-Geneva collects, uses, and protects the personal data of users interacting with MapX.
-GRID-Geneva is committed to safeguarding user privacy and adhering to applicable data protection laws, including the General Data Protection Regulation (GDPR).
+This **Privacy policy** explains how UNIGE/GRID collects, uses, and protects the personal data of users interacting with MapX.
+UNIGE/GRID is committed to safeguarding user privacy and adhering to applicable data protection laws, including the General Data Protection Regulation (GDPR).